 Objectively evaluating potential complex injection molding partners requires asking some targeted questions to determine qualifications, specializations and if their expertise aligns with your needs.

 Is the Molder Certified and Experienced?

-ISO/TS 16949 certification is a minimum threshold requirement for a molder to be considered as a suitable automotive supplier.
-Specific to the automotive industry, this certification demonstrates a molder’s commitment to quality and willingness to hold themselves to the highest standards in automotive engineering, manufacturing, continuous improvement and customer relationships.
+IAT16949:2016 is the quality management system standard for the automotive industry.
+This certification demonstrates a molder’s commitment to quality and willingness to hold themselves to the highest standards in automotive engineering, manufacturing, continuous improvement and customer relationships.

 In addition to certification, a molder must have a proven track record in automotive parts manufacture.
 Key measures of their experience include a deep understanding of what impacts part performance and quality such as:

 - Moldability, including expert knowledge of specific resins for automotive components

 - Functionality of finished parts, specifically as it relates to working within certain design constraints to deliver sufficiently robust components

 Will the Molder Conduct Design for Manufacturability Studies?